 Yes – if you are healthy and have realistic expectations about the results of the surgery and understand the risks.

-Yes – if the effects of aging, pregnancy, breast-feeding or significant weight loss or gain have caused breast skin to lose elasticity and firmness, resulting in sagging.
+Yes – if the effects of ageing, pregnancy, breastfeeding or significant weight loss or gain have caused breast skin to lose elasticity and firmness, resulting in sagging.

 How long will I take to recover?